-The general notice period for taking leave is at least twice as long as the amount of leave a worker wants to take (eg 2 days’ notice for 1 day’s leave), unless the contract says something different.
+The general notice period for taking leave is at least twice as long as the amount of leave a worker wants to take (for example 2 days’ notice for 1 day’s leave), unless the contract says something different.

-An employer can refuse a leave request but they must give as much notice as the amount of leave requested, eg 2 weeks’ notice if the leave requested was 2 weeks.
+An employer can refuse a leave request but they must give as much notice as the amount of leave requested, for example 2 weeks’ notice if the leave requested was 2 weeks.

 Although employers can refuse to give leave at a certain time, they can’t refuse to let workers take the leave at all.

 Some workers may be entitled to a part leave day - for example if they’re part-time or have a half day’s leave to take.
 How a part-day should be taken is up to the employer.

 - tell their staff to take leave, for example bank holidays or Christmas

 - restrict when leave can be taken, for example at certain busy periods